-We are deeply honoured to welcome Professor Johannes Lähnemann, Chair for Religious Education at the University of Erlangen-Nürnberg, the initiator and organizer of the Nuremberg Forums to lead a session of the Peacebuilding in Interfaith Contexts Reading Group.
+We are deeply honoured to welcome Professor Johannes Lähnemann, Chair for Religious Education at the University of Erlangen-Nürnberg, the initiator and organizer of the Nuremberg Forums to mark the World Interfaith Harmony Week and to lead a session of the Peacebuilding in Interfaith Contexts Reading Group.

 Here are the details of this fascinating session.